pavank2/JavascriptAutomation/README.md

 1. Install Protractor globally

    - npm install -g protractor

 2. Update webdriver-manager to use underlying selenium

    - webdriver-manager update

-3. Start webdriver manager.
+3. Start webdriver manager

    - webdriver-manager start

-4. On a separate terminal, clone the Automation project to your local machine.
+4. On a separate terminal, clone the Automation project to your local machine

    - git clone https://github.com/pavank2/JavascriptAutomation.git

 5. Navigate to the Project folder and install the dependencies (added in package.json)
    - npm init
    - npm install